cfpb/hmda-test-files/readme.md

 ## Generating Clean Files
 Clean files will pass the HMDA edits (business rules for data submission).
 These files are used as the base for generating files that will fail edits.
 Running the following scripts will create the edits_files directory and a data file that will pass the HMDA edit checks.
 The file will have a number of rows set in a YAML clean file configuration for each directory.
 Other variables, such as data ranges can also be set in the configuration files.

-For 2019:
-1. Navigate to the 2019/python directory.
-2. The default configuration for the test bank, filename, and row count contain the following values:
+The default configuration for the test bank, filename, and row count contain the following values:
 * `name`: "Bank 1"
 * `lei`: BANK1LEIFORTEST12345
 * `tax_id`: 02-1234567
 * `file_length`: 10
 * `clean_file`: "clean_file_10_rows_Bank1.txt

-These default values can be changed using the [2019 Clean File Configuration](https://github.com/cfpb/hmda-test-files/tree/master/2019/configurations/clean_file_config.yaml).
+These default values can be changed using the [2019 Clean File Configuration](https://github.com/cfpb/hmda-test-files/tree/master/2019/configurations/clean_file_config.yaml) or the [2018 Clean File Configuration](https://github.com/cfpb/hmda-test-files/tree/master/2018/configurations/clean_file_config.yaml).

+For 2019:
+1. Navigate to the 2019/python directory.
-3. Run `python3 generate_2019_clean_files.py`
+2. Run `python3 generate_2019_clean_files.py`
 4. The clean test file will be created in a new edits_files directory under `2019/edits_files/clean_files/{Bank Name}/` with the filename `clean_file_{Number or Rows}_{Bank Name}.txt`.

 Note: the filepath and filename for clean files can be adjusted in the [2019 Test Filepaths](https://github.com/cfpb/hmda-test-files/tree/master/2019/configurations/test_filepaths.yaml) YAML configuration file under `clean_filepath` and `clean_filename` keys.

 For 2018:
 1. Navigate to the 2018/python directory.
-2. The default configuration for the test bank, filename, and row count contain the following values:
-* `name`: "Bank 1"
-* `lei`: BANK1LEIFORTEST12345
-* `tax_id`: 02-1234567
-* `file_length`: 10
-* `clean_file`: "clean_file_10_rows_Bank1.txt

-These default values can be changed using the [2018 Clean File Configuration](https://github.com/cfpb/hmda-test-files/tree/master/2018/configurations/clean_file_config.yaml).
-3. Run `python3 generate_2018_clean_files.py`
+2. Run `python3 generate_2018_clean_files.py`
-4. The clean test file will be created in a new edits_files directory under `2018/edits_files/clean_files/{Bank Name}/` with the filename `clean_file_{Number or Rows}_{Bank Name}.txt`.
+3. The clean test file will be created in a new edits_files directory under `2018/edits_files/clean_files/{Bank Name}/` with the filename `clean_file_{Number or Rows}_{Bank Name}.txt`.

 Note: the filepath and filename for clean files can be adjusted in the [2018 Test Filepaths](https://github.com/cfpb/hmda-test-files/tree/master/2018/configurations/test_filepaths.yaml) YAML configuration file under `clean_filepath` and `clean_filename` keys.